splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 * ``cloudformation:ListResources``
 * ``cloudformation:GetResource``

-Tag and property sync is always enabled for the services configured in the integration.
-For some services, Splunk Observability Cloud uses either service-specific APIs or generic APIs: Resource Groups Tagging API or Cloud Control API.
+Tag and property sync is always activated for the services configured in the integration.
+For some services, Splunk Observability Cloud uses either service-specific APIs or generic APIs such as the Resource Groups Tagging API or Cloud Control API.

 .. note:: The ``tag:GetResources`` permission is sufficient to use the Resource Groups Tagging API.
 If you're using the Cloud Control API, you need to provide permissions for ``cloudformation:ListResources`` and ``cloudformation:GetResource`` as well as service-specific permissions, for example,  ``kafka:DescribeClusterV2`` and ``kafka:ListClustersV2`` for AWS/Kafka.